Ganon's Castle Walkthrough

 The Legend of Zelda Ocarina of Time Ganon's Castle Image

-Ganon's Castle in Ocarina of Time can be reached from Hyrule Castle Town in the adult era.
-The location where Hyrule Castle stood during the child era has become Ganon's Castle in the adult era.
+Ganon's Castle can be reached from Hyrule Castle Town in the adult era.
+The area where Hyrule Castle stood during the child era becomes Ganon's Castle in the adult era.

 You Need All 6 Sage Medallions to Enter